 Role-based training allows us to choose the topics and learning methods based on specific roles and employees within an organization.
 This helps your people to feel more valued, knowing that the company is focused on their individual learning needs and their efforts to upskill.

-Because role-based training methods are personalized to your employees’ personal learning needs you will find your team is more engaged with their training.
+Because role-based training methods are personalized to your employees’ personal learning needs you will find your team is more engaged with their training because it offers much more relevancy to their job.
 So not only will learners learn more quickly and efficiently, but they will also recall better when applying the concepts to their specific tasks.

 4. Adaptability and productivity